snowdrop/istio-integration/README-ANSIBLE.md

 - minishift
 - istio

-To execute only one the `minishift` role, one would use a command like the following:
+To only execute the `minishift` role, one would use a command like the following:

  ```bash
  ansible-playbook ansible/main.yml -t minishift